 The Benjamin A. Gilman International Scholarship Program is sponsored by the Bureau of Educational and Cultural Affairs of the U.S. Department of State.
 The Bureau of Educational and Cultural Affairs fosters mutual understanding between the people of the United States and the people of other countries to promote friendly, sympathetic, and peaceful relations.
 Additional details can be found at https://www.gilmanscholarship.org/

 Over 3,200 scholarships of up to $5,000 will be awarded this academic year for U.S. citizen undergraduates to study or intern abroad.
 Award amounts will vary depending on the length of study and student need with the average award being approximately $4,000 for fall and spring programs, and $3,000 for summer programs.

-Applicants who are studying a critical need language while abroad in a country in which the language is predominantly spoken will automatically be considered for the Critical Need Language Award, for a total award of $8,000.
+Applicants who are studying a critical need language while abroad in a country in which the language is predominantly spoken may submit an additional essay to be considered for the Critical Need Language Award, for a total award of $8,000.

 Students must be receiving a Federal Pell Grant or provide proof that he/she will be receiving a Pell Grant at the time of application or during the term of his/her study abroad program or internship.

 Students must be accepted into a study abroad program or internship eligible for credit by the student's accredited institution of higher education in the U.S.

 Students can apply directly on the Gilman website but are strongly encouraged to attend a Gilman information session offered by LWFONSA and also work with the LWFONSA staff on the personal statement, follow-on essay and other details in order to be most competitive.
 Information sessions are offered in August and September before the Gilman deadline in October, and sessions are offered in January and February before the Gilman deadline in March.
 The appropriate deadline to apply for is determined by the timing of a student's specific study abroad program.